Manzhouli: Railway

 Trains from Beijing to Moscow on the Trans-Manchurian branch of the Trans-Siberian Railway pass through Manzhouli Railway Station.
 There are also tourist lines to Chita, Krasnokamensk, Irkutsk, and Ulan Ude.

-A break of gauge multi-modal transshipment facility was completed in 2008 across the Russian border in Zabaikalsk.

 Air

 Manzhouli Xijiao Airport is located in the western part of the city.
 Passengers can fly to Beijing and Inner Mongolia's capital city Hohhot from the airport as well as the Russian city of Chita and the Mongolian capital city Ulaanbaatar via Choibalsan.